Directed by: Franck Khalfoun

 Technically the movie looks great: Maxime Alexandre’s cinematography is dark and moody as most of the films he’s shot for Aja previously, but just like most remakes, it looks to damned good.
 Editor magnifique, Baxter, has provided yet another tight and ferociously edited movie.
 Never letting scenes or takes run to long, but to the point and out as soon as what’s delivered.
 I really like the soundtrack by “ROB” which definitely has a neo-French sound to it, and isn’t to far from the Double Dragon soundtracks Francois Gaillard’s neo-Gialli have been so effectively using.

 To sum it up: Aja and Khalfoun’s Maniac is a decent take on a classic slasher, using some semi-new tricks to somewhat success.
 Special effects are top notch, and an emotional roller-coaster is to be found if one wants it.
 At the current point in time Maniac isn’t a unique movie any more, there’s more than one nihilistic serial killer film out there, and stuff that definitely pushes the envelope further, although this time around it does have an effective empathizing approach to the subject matter.
+But Aja and Khalfoun’s Maniac looks fantastic, has an awesome soundtrack and get's the job done.
 If nothing else, this remake will drive a new audience down the path of history, and make them seek out Bill Lustig’s extraordinary shocker from 1980, at least then, they won’t be missing out on one of genre cinemas best head shot moments.